INDElab/conversationkg/embeddings_for_the_people/README.md

  - fact that averaging BERT embeddings is better than the LSTM which is specifically tuned is puzzling <br>
    => probably something gone wrong during training <br>

-   => BERT embeddings might perhaps obfuscate
+ - altogether, BERT embeddings might perhaps obfuscate more than help in detecting the relevant signal in the data